JohnCremona/CMFs/PostgresSchema.md

 **Validation** for `mf_hecke_lpolys`:

-* there should be at least 25 records present for each recod in mf_newforms with field_poly set
+* there should be exactly 25 records present for each recod in mf_newforms with field_poly set
 * check that (hecke_orbit_code,p) is a unique identifier
 * check that every prime p < 100 occurs exactly once for each hecke_orbit_code
 * check that hecke_orbit_code is present in mf_newforms